Frequently Asked Questions

 What happens if a patient in the intervention group stops taking dronedarone?

 Dronedarone is required for patients randomized to the intervention group of the trial.
-If a patient decides to stop taking dronedarone they will be withdrawn from the trial and no additional data will be collected from them.
+If a patient decides to stop taking dronedarone, the reason for dosing discontinuation will be assessed.
+Patients in the intervention arm who stop taking dronedarone will continue to be followed throughout the full course of their trial participation.

 Can a patient choose to withdraw from the trial after being enrolled?

 Participation in this trial is completely voluntary.
 We do ask that patients only enroll if they plan to commit to the trial requirements and duration.
 This commitment will ensure the trial results are as complete as possible.
-However, it is understood that circumstances can shift and participants may change their mind about participating at any time.
-Patients choosing to stop participating must let the trial team know in writing.
-Once this is complete, they will not need to go to any follow-up visits, nor will any additional information be collected.
+However, it is understood that circumstances change and participants may change their mind about participating at any time.
+Patients choosing to stop participating must inform their trial doctor and the trial team.
+Once this is complete, they will not need to complete any additional follow-up visits, nor will any additional information be collected.

 Can a participant choose which treatment group they wish to be assigned to?